vektorlab/pyvideo2/content/posts/dealing_with_unsightly_data_in_the_real_world._(#156).md

 Speakers: [Alexander Dutton]
 Tags: [pycon, pycon2010, scraping, web]
 ThumbnailUrl: 'http://a.images.blip.tv/Pycon-PyCon2010DealingWithUnsightlyDataInTheRealWorld156210-8.jpg'
-Title: '"Dealing with unsightly data in the real world. (#156)"'
+Title: 'Dealing with unsightly data in the real world. (#156)'
 date: '2010-02-19'
 ---
 Dealing with unsightly data in the real world